TrivadisPF/kafka-backup/util/kafka-backup-perftest/README.md

-                                    use KB or MB to specify the unit -t,--topic <arg>                   Topic to write messages to -w,--watchDir <arg>                Folder to watch on local filesystem for new files to be used as data
+                                    use KB or MB to specify the unit -t,--topic <arg>                   Topic to write messages to -w,--watchDir <arg>                Folder to watch on local filesystem for new files to be used as data.
+Defaults to /tmp
 ```

 The CLI can either use a topic which is already existing or by using the `-c` option you can let the CLI create the topic before producing the messages.